-I love attracting bluebirds.
-During spring and summer, bluebirds hatch regularly in birdhouses in my neighbor Cheryl’s yard.
-Cheryl uses live mealworms to attract bluebirds.
-Cheryl’s success motivated me to buy live mealworms.
-I keep a mealworm stash in my basement refrigerator during the warm months.
+During spring and summer, bluebirds hatch regularly in birdhouses in my neighbor’s yard, who uses live mealworms to attract them.
+Her success motivates me to try it too, so I keep a mealworm stash in my basement refrigerator during the warm months.

-I initially place the worms in a small cup on top of a bluebird feeder that sits on my deck railing.
-When the bluebirds find them, I put the mealworms inside the feeder.
-Eventually they visit the feeder regularly.
+I initially place the worms in a small cup on top of a bluebird feeder that sets on my deck railing.
+When the bluebirds find them, I put the mealworms inside the feeder and they visit it.

-Bluebird houses perch on five-foot-high-metal poles in an open area in my yard.
-Baffles clamped to the pole (below the houses) prevent snakes and animals from climbing and invading the houses.
-Bluebirds have attempted nests in the houses, but wrens and sparrows usually evict them before their eggs hatch.
+Bluebird houses perch on five-foot-high-metal poles in an open area in my yard with baffles clamped below to prevent snakes and animals from climbing and invading their homes.
+Though they have attempted nests in the houses, wrens and sparrows usually evict them before their eggs hatch.

 My best bluebird attraction is my heated birdbath.
-It provides fresh water on freezing days when other water sources are scarce or nonexistent.
-Birds flock to the birdbath and provide activity and color on cold winter days.
+It supplies fresh water on freezing days when other sources are scarce.
+Birds flock to the birdbath and entertain us with their activity and color on cold winter days.

-Not only do the birds offer entertainment, the mealworms have provided some humor too.
-One day my sister-in-law, Dee Anne, opened my basement refrigerator looking for a drink.
-She was curious about the contents of the burlap sack that sat on the shelf.
-When she opened the mealworm bag, I heard a loud scream.
-I knew that she had found my special stash.
+Not only have the birds entertained us, but the mealworms have too.
+One day, my sister-in-law opened my basement refrigerator looking for a drink, and she was curious about the contents of the burlap sack on the shelf.
+When she opened the mealworm bag, I had heard a loud scream, and I knew that she had found my special stockpile.
 I guess that mealworms were the last thing that she expected to find in my refrigerator!